aragon/AGPs/AGPs/AGP-1.md

 During each vote cycle a Meta proposal will be voted on to maintain the current frequency of vote cycles.
 If ANT holders vote “No” then that will indicate that a Meta proposal to adjust the frequency may be needed during the next vote cycle.

 **Support required**
 With the exception of Meta track proposals, the minimum support required for approval is >50% of all votes cast, an “absolute majority”.
 The minimum acceptance quorum required for approval is >0% (at least one positive vote needs to be cast).
-Votes are token-weighted and there is no minimum number of ANT required to vote.
+Votes are token-weighted, so one ANT equals one vote, and at least one ANT is required to vote.

 For Meta track proposals, the minimum support required for approval is >66% of all votes cast, a “supermajority”.
 The minimum acceptance quorum required for approval is >0% (at least one positive vote needs to be cast).
-Votes are token-weighted and there is no minimum number of ANT required to vote.
+Votes are token-weighted, so one ANT equals one vote, and at least one ANT is required to vote.

 **Emergency Vote**
 The Association can call an emergency Aragon Network vote at any time with minimum 48 hours notice by a unanimous approval vote of the Association board.
 In case of emergency, immediately following approval by the board, the Association will make a best effort to notify ANT holders of the vote using these communication channels: